This is a blog post written by Early Years specialist Sophie Pickles.

 Continuous Provision – what does that mean?

 The phrase ‘Continuous Provision’ refers to the resources and areas laid out in your classroom to provoke learning through play and exploration.
 The resources should be freely accessible to the children in the classroom during any designated ‘free play’ time and should stay the same throughout the school year.
-The resources you provide in each area should be engaging and relevant.
+The continuous provision resources you provide in each area should be engaging and relevant.
 They should challenge and promote critical thinking and problem solving, while remaining open-ended.

 Why don’t I need to change the resources in Continuous Provision?